adcalves/OSGiinDepth/README.txt

 - ant [dist]: builds all needed bundles for the book listings and places them under the directory 'dist'.

-- ant install: copies the bundles to the bundle directory in the OSGi framework implementation.
+Follow the instrunctions in the book to properly manage the bundles in the OSGi framework implementation of choosing.